kernelci/kernelci-pipeline/doc/connecting-lab.md

 The first step is to generate a token for the lab.
 This is done by the lab admin, and the token is used to submit jobs from pipeline to the lab and to authenticate LAVA lab callbacks to the pipeline.
+The token is generated in `Auth Tokens` section under `Linaro_Django_Xmlrpc`.

 Requirements for the token:
 - `Description`: a string matching the regular expression `[a-zA-Z0-9\-]+`, for example "kernelci-new-api-callback"